melli79/melli79.github.io/post/02peifandsmurfs/index.md

 ## 2.1 Remove the "1-"

-Ok, it seems that we have to distinguish another case:  If the `n` is 1 after the division, then we only want to write "smurf".
+Ok, it seems that we have to distinguish another case:  If `n` is 1 after the division, then we only want to write "smurf".
 We can reach there by:

 ```Python
   def smurfify(n :int) -> str: